Daqarta

 Speaking of prompts, the macro system includes commands for creating pop-up prompt messages.
 These can act as reminders, or guide novice operators through a series of tests.

-The highlighted "Startup" macro at the top of the list has a special ID of '!', which means it will run automatically every time Daqarta starts up.
-You can use this to set initial test parameters, and prompt the operator for needed information.
+The highlighted "First_Run" macro at the top of the list has a special ID of '!', which means it will run automatically every time Daqarta starts up.
+You can use this ID for your own macros to set initial test parameters, and prompt the operator for needed information.

 Besides replacing keystrokes or mouse clicks to operate ordinary Daqarta controls, macros can perform operations that are not otherwise available.
 For example, you can use timer macros to wait for specified intervals or wait until a specified time before proceeding.
 For very long waits, the macro can automatically waken the system from Standby or Hibernate mode at the desired time.